How to Understand MT5 Backtesting Reports? (A Must-Learn for Beginners)

 3. Profit Factor:

-• If the profit factor is greater than 1, it means the strategy earned more than it lost during the backtest.
+- If the profit factor is greater than 1, it means the strategy earned more than it lost during backtesting.

-• If the profit factor is equal to 1, it means the earnings and losses are equal.
+- If the profit factor equals 1, it means the earnings and losses are equal.

-• If the profit factor is less than 1, it means the losses exceeded the earnings.
+- If the profit factor is less than 1, it means the losses exceed the earnings.

 Generally, a higher profit factor is better (e.g., greater than 1.5 or 2), but it should be considered alongside other indicators.